Azihadadi/ROS/README.md

     <em>Fig. 5: Rviz display</em>
 </p>

+Turtlebot is controlled by teleoperation to make it move through the environment in order to build the map using 360° LiDAR.
+To launch the teleoperation of Turtlebot3, we run the command in a new web shell:

+`roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch`

 We also tried using this command in the web shell to make the robot move around the environment:

 `rostopic pub /cmd_vel [TAB][TAB]`